 Recognition fee for domestic and foreign citizens is 20,000.00 RSD (twenty thousand dinars) - (Payment instructions)

-Republic administrative fee for academic recognition of foreign higher education documents is 11,480.00 RSD (eleven thousand four hundred and eighty dinars) - (Payment instructions)
+Republic administrative fee for academic recognition of foreign higher education documents is 13.210,00 RSD (thirteen thousand two hundred and ten dinars) - (Payment instructions)

 Note:All bank transaction fees are at the expense of the person submitting the request and they are not included in the fees.
 Please check your bank’s transaction fees prior to making the payment, so as to avoid them being deducted from the amount that needs to be covered for the recognition process.